DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 ## Creating To Do List

-Now you should get the DHTMLX To Do List code.
+Now you should get the DHTMLX To Do List source code.
 First of all, stop the app and proceed with installing the To Do List package.

 ### Step 1.
 Package installation